chakravartyharish/v0-neetai/apps/coach/README.md

 # NEETAI Coach Portal

-The comprehensive coaching institute management platform for NEET preparation.
+A comprehensive coaching platform for NEET exam preparation, built with Next.js 15, React 18, TypeScript, and Supabase.

 ## Overview

-The Coach Portal is a Next.js application designed for coaching institutes to manage their NEET preparation programs.
-It provides a complete solution for student management, assessment creation, analytics, and parent communication.
+The NEETAI Coach Portal is a modern, full-featured web application designed for coaching institutes to manage their NEET preparation programs.
+It provides a complete solution for student management, test creation, analytics, communication, and administrative tasks with advanced features like PWA support, real-time analytics, and GDPR compliance.

 ## Features